Macauley Island: Sandy Bay eruption

 The Sandy Bay Tephra was erupted 7,200 or 6,310 years ago during the formation of the Macauley caldera from a shallow submarine vent close to Macauley Island, and is named after Sandy Bay.
-Its total volume is poorly known, an estimate of 100 km3 inferred from the caldera volume would make the eruption that gave rise to Sandy Bay Tephra one of the largest volcanic eruptions during the Holocene but it is possible that the Macauley caldera formed during multiple eruptions.
-A submarine eruption jet breached the sea surface, producing at least thirty successive pyroclastic flows, pyroclastic surges and tephra fallout episodes on Macauley Island.
+Its total volume is poorly known; an estimate of 100 km3 inferred from the caldera volume would make the Sandy Bay eruption one of the largest during the Holocene.
+It is also possible that the Macauley caldera formed during several eruptions.
+A submarine eruption jet breached the sea surface, producing at least 30 successive pyroclastic flows, pyroclastic surges and tephra fallout episodes on Macauley Island.
 The eruption products buried and sometimes eroded earlier deposits.
 The flows were cold, most likely from interaction with seawater.
-The flows buried the scrubby vegetation on Macauley Island, leaving wood casts in the rocks.
+They buried the scrubby vegetation on Macauley Island, leaving wood casts in the rocks.

 The Sandy Bay Tephra has a conspicuous white colour, contrasting with the dark colours of the rest of Macauley Island.
 It consists of dacitic tephra, which forms layered deposits containing lapilli, pumice, sand and fine volcanic ash.
 The total thickness of the Sandy Bay Tephra ranges from about 100 m in the south to 15 m in the north, with evidence of thicker deposits in topographic depressions.
 Basaltic and plutonic rocks are found embedded in the Sandy Bay rocks and reach sizes of 1.5 m; they indicate that older rocks were integrated into the erupting magma.
 The total volume of Sandy Bay Tephra on Macauley Island is about 0.1–0.2 km3 but it is likely that the total volume of the tephra was considerably larger.
 Erosion has affected the Sandy Bay Tephra, leaving cliffs around Haszard Islet.

-Tephra from the Sandy Bay eruption has been identified in sediment cores taken around the island and formed concentric ridges on the western flank of submarine Macauley.
-It is likely that the eruption produced large amounts of pumice, which would have been transported by ocean currents to other islands in the Southwest Pacific.
+Tephra from the Sandy Bay eruption has been identified in sediment cores taken around the island and forms concentric ridges on the western flank of submarine Macauley.
+It is likely that the eruption produced large amounts of pumice, which would have been transported by ocean currents to other islands in the south-west Pacific.
 Caldera collapse and collapses of caldera flanks perhaps produced tsunamis which may have hit the Bay of Plenty region of New Zealand.
 The Sandy Bay Tephra is the only demonstrated felsic eruption at Macauley volcano; the presence of obsidian and pitchstone in the Sandy Bay Tephra indicate that earlier felsic eruptions took place, but their dates are unknown.